Denver Wrongful Death Attorney

 You may be able to file a wrongful death lawsuit against the negligent party and recover compensation to pay for funeral expenses, past medical care, and loss of future earnings.

 This investigation could potentially reveal additional defendants who are more able to pay damages.
-Denver Trial Lawyers has more than 175 years of combined experience and is more than capable of providing the experienced representation needed to effectively obtain compensation.
+The wrongful death attorneys at Denver Trial Lawyers ® have more than 175 years of combined experience and are more than capable of providing the experienced representation needed to effectively obtain your fair compensation.

 Practice Areas that Deal with Wrongful Death Cases